Resources For All Volunteers

 - MyWellesley Login Assistance

-Technological help form for email, eblasts, lists, and labels.
-If you are requesting lists/labels that contain contact information, please review the WCAA Policy on Appropriate Use of Alumnae Information
+List and Email Request Form If you are requesting a list, please review the WCAA Policy on Appropriate Use of Alumnae Information

 Sometimes the best ideas come from connecting with our peers.
 We encourage you to utilize Leadershare, a platform WCAA has created for volunteer leaders to share ideas, ask questions, and discuss their volunteer experience.
 If you have a question about best practices, or are wondering how other groups have handled a particular situation, this is the place to ask!
 Similarly, if you see questions being asked and you have experience that could be helpful, we encourage you to respond to others' questions.
 Leadershare is located within the HIVE, Wellesley's networking site for students and alums.
 Instructions on how to join Leadershare can be found here.

 The Wellesley College Archives are available to all alumnae, and may be of use to your group.

 The Archives are responsible for managing, maintaining, and making accessible those records of the College that have long-term historical value, such as administrative records, manuscripts, photographs, maps, architectural plans, honors theses, and audio/video materials.

 The Archives also collects materials from alumnae and others that help document and illustrate the history of Wellesley College, including scrapbooks, photographs, letters, and assorted realia and ephemera.